Top 5 Best Trampoline Brands (2023) | Expert Analysis

 Brand Weaknesses:

-Their metal static poles also create a risk for injury.
+• Their metal static poles also create a risk for a trampoline injury if enough force is applied to the enclosure net.

 Verdict: